astropy/astropy/docs/wcs/index.rst

     1. ``from astropy import wcs``

-    2. Call the `~astropy.wcs.wcs.WCS` constructor with an `astropy.io.fits` header and/or hdulist object.
+    2. Call the `~astropy.wcs.WCS` constructor with an `astropy.io.fits` header and/or hdulist object.

     3. Optionally, if the FITS file uses any deprecated or